Soto, Adams homer in 8th inning, Nats beat Marlins 12-10

+“I’m proud of these guys for not quitting,” Martinez said.
+“They could’ve folded early.”

+Earlier Friday, National GM Mike Rizzo said it was too early in the season to pull the plug on the Nationals plans for the season and that the second-year manager’s job was safe.

-WASHINGTON (AP) — Juan Soto and Matt Adams hit back-to-back home runs in the eighth inning and the Washington Nationals snapped a five-game losing streak by rallying for a 12-10 win over the Miami Marlins on Friday night.
+Juan Soto and Matt Adams hit back-to-back home runs in the eighth inning in what felt like a must-win situation — even in May

 Soto’s three-run blast off Marlins reliever Tayron Guerrero was his eighth homer of the season and put the Nationals ahead for the first time at 11-9.
 Adams provided insurance with his fourth homer of the season, and 100th of his career.